AndreasOun/weatherapp/README.md

 # Weather-App

-Made with HTML5, Tailwind CSS, Javascript and Node.js API is from https://openweathermap.org/api
+Made with HTML5, Tailwind CSS, Javascript.
+API is from https://openweathermap.org/api

 # Features